nooskuyh/nooskuyh.github.io/_researchtopics/nn copy.md

 ---
 layout: research
 title: "Layered Abstraction Technique for Effective Formal Verification of Deep Neural Networks"
+intro: "This research focuses on modeling cyber-physical systems (CPS) that rely on virtual synchrony for coordination and timing accuracy.
+AADL (Architecture Analysis and Design Language) is used to represent the architecture and behavior of these systems.
+Formal analysis techniques are applied to ensure that timing constraints, communication, and synchronization requirements are met.
+The goal is to improve the reliability of CPS in critical applications such as aerospace or automotive systems, where precision and safety are paramount."
 bt: "Layered Abstraction Technique"
 st: "for Effective Formal<br>Verification of Deep Neural Networks"
 authors: Jueun Yeon, Seunghyun Chae, Kyungmin Bae